Investar (ISTR)

 John J. D'Angelo, President and Chief Executive Officer

-Mr. D'Angelo has served as the President and Chief Executive Officer of Investar Holding Corporation since its organization as a bank holding company in 2013 and has been the President and Chief Executive Officer of Investar Bank since its founding in 2006.
-Prior to founding Investar Bank, he was the president and director of Aegis Lending Corporation from 1996 to 2005, a company with lending operations in 46 states and the District of Columbia.
-He also managed the private banking, small business banking, construction lending, brokerage, and trust areas of Hibernia National Bank (predecessor to Capital One, N.A.) for over six years.
-Mr. D'Angelo holds a Bachelor of Science in Accounting from Louisiana State University and previously worked for KPMG in the audit area, specializing in banks and oil & gas companies.
+Mr. D'Angelo has served as President and Chief Executive Officer of Investar Holding Corporation since its organization as a bank holding company in 2013, and as President and Chief Executive Officer of Investar Bank since its founding in 2006.
+He founded Investar Bank.
+Prior to founding the bank, he was manager of private banking, small business banking, construction lending, brokerage, and trust areas at Hibernia National Bank for over six years.
+From 1996 to 2005, Mr. D'Angelo was president and director of Aegis Lending Corporation, which operated in 46 states and the District of Columbia.

-John R. Campbell, Executive Vice President and Chief Financial Officer
+John Campbell, Executive Vice President and Chief Financial Officer

-Mr. Campbell joined Investar Bank in January 2023 as the Chief Financial Officer.
-Before his tenure at Investar, he was the Director of Accounting and Corporate Controller for Laitram LLC, a global manufacturing company.
-For more than ten years prior to 2005, Mr. Campbell held various roles in corporate treasury, accounting and financial reporting, portfolio management, and lending at Hibernia National Bank.
-He also spent four years as an auditor with Ernst & Young LLP, serving both public and privately-held clients.
-Mr. Campbell is a Certified Public Accountant and holds a Bachelor of Science in Finance from Louisiana State University.
+Mr. Campbell joined Investar Bank as Chief Financial Officer in January 2023.
+Before joining Investar, he was the Director of Accounting and Corporate Controller for Laitram LLC, a global manufacturing company.
+He also held corporate treasury, accounting and financial reporting, portfolio management, and lending roles for Hibernia National Bank for over ten years, and spent four years as an auditor with Ernst & Young LLP, serving both public and privately-held clients.

 Linda M. Crochet, Executive Vice President and Chief Operations Officer